How to Make a Snowball Ornament Kids Craft

 3. Lace a chenille stem through the holes.

-Remind kids to count the holes as they go to make sure they end up with an even number!
+Remind kids to count the holes as they go around the circle to make sure they end up with an even number!
 This allows the ends to meet at one side of the circle to form a hanger.

 The lacing with the chenille stem doesn't have to be neat - the more bunched up the chenille stem is, the thicker and fluffier the snowball will become!

 4. Link the ends of the chenille stem together for a hanger, or add a colorful ribbon for a hanger.

 Make an icy snowball by lacing with a silvery chenille stem.